ironhack-labs/lab-html-exercise/readme.md

 So let's get started!

-### Starter Code

-The `starter-code` folder contains the `index.html` file with all the necessary text already provided.
-Also, in the starter-code, you can find the `images` folder with all the required images to successfully finish the exercise.
+**The assets we provided contain the `index.html` file with all the necessary text, as well as the `images` folder with all the required images to successfully finish the exercise.**

 ### Part I - pure HTML (no styles applied)